JaredWogan/CV/index.md

 ## Research \ Interests

 I am starting a Master's at Western University in September 2022, working on numerical methods for calculating transition amplitudes in the EPRL model of quantum gravity.
 I am passionate about theories of gravity and causality within general relativity and quantum mechanics.
 I am also interested in the philosophy of physics especially pertaining to interpretations of quantum mechanics and quantum gravity.
+I am also extremely passionate about high performance computing, machine learning methods, cloud computing.

 ## Education

+`2022 - Present`
+__M.Sc in Physics, Scientific Computing Specialization__ \
+Western University \

 `2017 - 2022`
 __B.Sc in Physics (Honours), Minor in Mathematics__ \